A former concentration camp

 , in a southern suburb of the city of Lublin

 , ca. two to three miles (3-4 km) from the city centre south of the road called Droga Męczenników Majdanka.
 Lublin is the administrative capital of the province of the same name and is about 100 miles (160 km) south-east of Warsaw

 and about 60 miles (100 km) west of the borders with Ukraine

-Access and costs: a bit remote, but not too difficult to get to; fairly inexpensive.
+Access and costs: a bit remote, but not too difficult to get to; general admission free, extra services and parking fees fairly inexpensive.